 You don’t have to solve problems.
 Problems solve themselves if you are truly committed to a new plan.
 I really like what actor Will Smith has to say on this:

 "There's a redemptive power that making a choice has, rather than feeling like you're an effect to all the things that are happening.
 Make a choice.
 You just decide what it's going to be, who you're going to be, how you're going to do it.
 Just decide.
 And then from that point, the universe is going to get out of your way." - Will Smith

 Cabo San Lucas

 Not every problems that get out of your way is a huge one.
 Many are every day annoyances that without a major lifestyle change, you never get around to addressing.

 Constantly going back and forth and haggling over phone bills and contracts with Verizon once I was coming to Mexico propelled me towards total internet phone service, which costs practically nothing.

 I may only have 10 outfits in the closet due to luggage limits and storage considerations every six months, but they are 10 outfits I really like.
 The more some people have materially, the more locked they are on a lifestyle, even when it no longer fits their circumstances.
+I recently listened to a doctor complain bitterly about the need to keep working after sixty-two.
+She lived in a 1.5 million dollar house.
 So much for money buying freedom.

 If you are a part-time expat, every time you see something you are tempted to buy, you have to think of how much you’d like carrying it around or paying to store it.